Reception Class News

 Maths

-In maths this week, we have continued to develop our understanding of the composition of numbers to 10.
+In maths this week, we’ve continued to develop our understanding of the composition of numbers to 10.
 Using the rhyme ’10 Fat Sausages’, we have found different ways to represent 10.

 We have also used 10 frames and dice patterns to show ‘5 and a bit’ numbers to 10.